challengepost/activeasync/README.md

 ActiveAsync comes with some helpers support for RSpec.

-To remove Resque dependency from some of your specs, use the :stub_resque option in selectd spec blocks.
+To remove Resque dependency from some of your specs, use the :stub_resque option in selected spec blocks.
 Async methods will run in the foreground.

 ``` ruby
 # spec/spec_helper.rb
 require 'active_async/rspec'

 # spec/models/late_nite_spec.rb
 it "drive home after late nite save", :stub_resque do
   # all methods run in foreground
 end